IIIF/api/source/api/content-state/0.3/index.md

 #### 2.3.1 Base 64 Encoding with URL and Filename Safe Alphabet

-Any content state that is in JSON-LD form, rather than a simple URL string, _MUST_ be encoded as [Base 64 Encoding with URL and Filename Safe Alphabet][org-rfc-4648-5] ("base64url") when declared inline in an HTML document or passed as an HTTP request parameter (e.g., GET or POST), and a client _MUST_ accept it in that form.
+Any content state that is in JSON-LD form, rather than a simple URI string, _MUST_ be encoded as [Base 64 Encoding with URL and Filename Safe Alphabet][org-rfc-4648-5] ("base64url") when declared inline in an HTML document or passed as an HTTP request parameter (e.g., GET or POST), and a client _MUST_ accept it in that form.
 Note that "base64url" is not the same encoding as "base64", and is used to ensure the integrity of content states passed between web applications.

 The destination character set when encoding _MUST_ be UTF-8.
 For example, when passing the content state as JSON-LD in a query string parameter, base64url is used, as unencoded JSON is vulnerable to corruption.
-Simple URL forms _SHOULD_ be plain strings.
+Simple URI forms _SHOULD_ be plain strings.

 When published as inline, base64url-encoded JSON-LD in the full form given in 2.2, the content state Annotation _MAY_ omit the `id` and `@context` properties.

 ##### 2.3.2 Example of base64url encoding

-The following example:

 ```json
 {